adhamerlangga/nyc_taxi_data_ingestion/README.md

-# NYC taxi data ingestiong
+# NYC taxi data ingestion
 getting NYC taxi data from website and transform some data types of column to the correct one, then load it into local postgreSQL

 the total data is around 1,369,765 rows,